alecbz/easyredis/README.md

       sort_on :title
     end

-We can now retrive posts with things like:
+We can now sort our posts by title:

     Post.sort_by :title, :order => :desc

+And also search:

+    Post.search_by(:title,"A common title")  # all posts with this title Post.find_by(:title,"A common title")  # just one post